-9 Background: Monitoring and evaluation is an integral part of the monitoring responsibilities required by 10 law.
-Monitoring and evaluation identify areas of strength and weakness in program operation with the intent of 11 improving program performance.
-Monitoring is essential to ensure compliance with appropriate laws, 12 regulations, plans, provider agreements, policies and procedures.
-Monitoring provides the opportunity to 13 strengthen or improve programs and systems to promote continuous improvement.
-The Programs Monitoring 14 Unit may conduct supplemental monitoring reviews of providers to determine the extent to which the provider is 15 assisting in the development and operation of the One Stop System.
-The Programs Monitoring Unit may 16 recommend that a service provider take a course of corrective action for any deficiencies found in the 17 provider's operations that relate to the One Stop System.
-Additional onsite reviews may be conducted to 18 investigate allegations of mismanagement or to clarify unusual findings.
-An additional review may or may not 19 result in corrective action.
-Additional reviews could lead to the implementation of an investigation or known or 20 suspected incidents of fraud, program abuse, or criminal conduct.
+Background: Monitoring and evaluation is an integral part of the monitoring responsibilities required by law.
+Monitoring and evaluation identify areas of strength and weakness in program operation with the intent of improving program performance.
+Monitoring is essential to ensure compliance with appropriate laws, regulations, plans, provider agreements, policies and procedures.
+Monitoring provides the opportunity to strengthen or improve programs and systems to promote continuous improvement.
+The Programs Monitoring Unit may conduct supplemental monitoring reviews of providers to determine the extent to which the provider is assisting in the development and operation of the One Stop System.
+The Programs Monitoring Unit may recommend that a service provider take a course of corrective action for any deficiencies found in the provider's operations that relate to the One Stop System.
+Additional onsite reviews may be conducted to investigate allegations of mismanagement or to clarify unusual findings.
+An additional review may or may not result in corrective action.
+Additional reviews could lead to the implementation of an investigation or known or suspected incidents of fraud, program abuse, or criminal conduct.

-Scope: This policy applies to all service providers operating WIOA programs, WIOA program managers, WIOA 21 fiscal officers and the WIOA monitors.
+Scope: This policy applies to all service providers operating WIOA programs, WIOA program managers, WIOA fiscal officers and the WIOA monitors.
 This policy is effective (insert date upon SWIB approval).
-22

-Policy: 23
+Policy:

-24 Monitoring Definitions:
+Monitoring Definitions:

-- Commendation: Given when the monitor finds consistently good practices the provider is doing. • - 26 Compliance Findings: When the monitor finds a practice that is in violation of law, rule, or policy.
-Any 27 time documentation is missing for enrollment, eligibility, MIS standards, etc. this would be a compliance 28 finding.
-Deficiencies regarding overall program and/or case management policy would be a compliance 29 finding.
+- Commendation: Given when the monitor finds consistently good practices the provider is doing. - Compliance Findings: When the monitor finds a practice that is in violation of law, rule, or policy.
+Any time documentation is missing for enrollment, eligibility, MIS standards, etc. this would be a compliance finding.
+Deficiencies regarding overall program and/or case management policy would be a compliance finding.
 The Compliance Finding would be immediately followed by Action Required.
-The Compliance 30 Finding will reference the law, regulation, or policy that is not being followed. - 31 Area of Concern: When the monitor finds a practice that might lead to non-compliance of law, rule, or 32 policy.
-This would be used for a questionable practice but does not meet the threshold of compliance 33 finding. n the report the monitor would word this as a matter of technical assistance or chance for 34 improvement.
-Depending on the concern, the provider may or may not respond to these on the report.
-35 The Area of Concern will be followed by a Recommendation.
+The Compliance Finding will reference the law, regulation, or policy that is not being followed. - Area of Concern: When the monitor finds a practice that might lead to non-compliance of law, rule, or policy.
+This would be used for a questionable practice but does not meet the threshold of compliance finding.
+The monitor will suggest technical assistance or opportunity for improvement.
+Depending on the severity of the deficiency, the provider may or may not respond to these on the report.
+The Area of Concern will be followed by a Recommendation.

-- Questioned Cost: Used when monitors find unallowable purchases and/or incorrect or missing documentation is missing for activities, services or payments that were made with program dollars.
+- Questioned Cost: Used when monitors find unallowable purchases and/or incorrect or missing documentation for activities, services or payments made with program dollars.
 The payment is questioned until the provider has a chance to respond and resolve the discrepancy. - Disallowed Cost: Used when the provider cannot provide the documentation to support a questioned cost that is a clear violation of policy, rule or law.
 The provider has the responsibility to reimburse the program with non-federal funds.
-Providers can collect repayment from the client, if applicable, but it is at their discretion and the responsibility lies with the provider to repay the cost within the report/response deadline. - 10 Monitoring Process:
+Providers can collect repayment from the client, if applicable, but it is at their discretion and the responsibility lies with the provider to repay the cost within the report/response deadline.

+Monitoring Process: